TomPadmanathan/BabyM0le/README.md

 Hi, my name is Tom Padmanathan.

-I'm currently learning Javascript and Unity.
+I'm currently learning React, Node and SCSS.

 In my free time, I like to make projects like the ones on my profile and playing games.